Neil Spiller: The Boy and the Professor

 As well as being a vast series of drawings, the Vessels project is also a literary one: Spiller interpolates sections of creative prose into his academic writing when discussing his work.
-Many of the characters of 'The Island of Vessels' are inspired by Greek mythology, or are themselves Greek mythological figures such as Hermes, Hectate and the Minotaur (also a reference to the Breton's journal Minotaure).
+Many of the characters of 'The Island of Vessels' are inspired by Greek mythology, or are themselves Greek mythological figures such as Hermes, Hectate and the Minotaur (also a reference to Breton's journal Minotaure).

 Central, however, is 'the Boy' and his dealings with 'the Professor', a creator figure that Spiller has likened to the 'Juggler' or 'Handler of Gravity' in Marcel Duchamp's writings on The Bride Stripped Bare by Her Bachelors, Even (1915–23).
 Spiller has likened both the Boy and the Professor to himself and this is suggested in his prose.
 For example, the Professor is written as wearing cowboy boots and Spiller has mentioned that the Boy is asthmatic, with both being features of Spiller's own character.
 He describes the Professor as mad and 'idiot savant', a representation of himself in the present.
 The Boy is Spiller as a child and is described as an 'unreliable narrator' who does not understanding the surreal landscape in which he trespasses.